-BofA to repay released Arizona inmates for debit-card fees
+Bank of America to repay freed Arizona inmates for debit-card fees

 - Sam Elliott rides again as ‘The Hero’

-The settlement in a lawsuit brought by a Philadelphia legal firm that specializes in class-action cases is the second involving bank card fees charged to inmates in the past year.
+The settlement in a lawsuit brought by a Philadelphia legal firm that specializes in class-action cases is the second involving bank-card fees charged to inmates in the past year.
 The same firm, Golomb & Honik, P.C., settled a case against JP Morgan Chase & Co. last year brought by inmates released from federal prisons.
-The bank agreed to pay nearly $450,000 to released inmates charged the fees.
+The bank agreed to pay nearly $450,000 to released inmates who had been charged the fees.

 The Arizona Justice Alliance and Reinventing Reentry are the two advocacy groups that helped enlist the law firm.
 Sue Ellen Allen of Reinventing Reentry said released inmates have a hard enough time reintegrating into society, and prison systems and banks should try to assist them and not gouge them of cash they need to get back to work.